 A mucus clearance device that works by vibration of airways to loosen mucus.
-It also increases endobronchial pressure.
-This device is from Smiths Medical.

-Mycobacteria like NTMs are in a group called acid fast bacili (AFB).
+Mycobacteria like NTMs are in a group called acid fast bacilli (AFB).
 One of the ways NTM must be diagnosed is through a culture of your sputum.
 The first culture will be an AFB, to determine if your sputum contains mycobacteria of any type.
 Further testing is required to determine if it is NTM, and further testing beyond that is required to determine what type of NTM is in your sputum.
 Some labs are not sophisticated enough to differentiate between NTMs and TB.
 Therefore even your initial AFBs must always be done at a highly qualified lab.

 Alpha-1 Antitrypsin Deficiency

-A genetic disorder caused by defective production of a protein called Alpha-1 Antitrypsin, causing decreased activity of the protein in the lungs, and a build up of the protein in the liver.
-Alpha-1 Antitrypsin Deficiency can cause serious lung and/or liver damage.
+A genetic disorder caused by defective production of a protein called Alpha-1 antitrypsin, causing decreased activity of the protein in the lungs and a buildup of the protein in the liver.
+Alpha-1 antitrypsin deficiency can cause serious lung and/or liver damage.
 Some NTM patients are diagnosed with Alpha-1, and some Alpha-1 patients develop and NTM lung infection.

 A germ that can cause a fungal infection in the lungs.